‘We all thought that he would be the one’

 Dickey’s one season with Stram gave him the five years of service needed for his pension.
 He lived meagerly off that money after football, Rasheed says, falling into substance abuse before regaining his footing in life as a minister.

-“Everybody wants to call a man a criminal but no one asks him why he became one,” Dickey told the Kansas City Star in an interview after joining the Chiefs.
+“Everybody wants to call a man a criminal, but no one asks him why he became one,” Dickey told the Kansas City Star after joining the Chiefs.
 “When you want something for so long, when you put out and think you have earned it — and then have it taken away from you, your desire dies.
 Mine did.”

-Recognition didn’t come late in life for Dickey, but some has arrived since his death in 2000.
-Although Harris (Grambling) was the first Black quarterback to reach the Pro Bowl and to lead his team to the conference title game, and Williams (Grambling) was first to lead his team to the Super Bowl, and McNair (Alcorn State) to win MVP, it was Dickey who, in 2005, was named the starting quarterback of the all-time HBCU team.
-He’s also been posthumously inducted in the Black College Football Hall of Fame in Canton, Ohio, and the Tennessee Sports Hall of Fame.
+Recognition didn’t come late in life for Dickey, but some has arrived since his death.
+Although Harris (Grambling) was the first Black quarterback to reach the Pro Bowl and to lead his team to the conference title game, and Williams (Grambling) was the first to lead his team to the Super Bowl, and McNair (Alcorn State) was the first to be the MVP, it was Dickey who, in 2005, was named the starting quarterback of the all-time HBCU team.
+He also was posthumously inducted in the Black College Football Hall of Fame and the Tennessee Sports Hall of Fame.

 And two decades after Dickey’s death, his legacy lives on every Sunday, when Mahomes, Murray and Lamar Jackson bring backyard-football fun to the mainstream.
 But those who saw Dickey play still wonder if this moment would’ve come sooner, if only the player they called “The Lord’s Prayer” had his own prayers answered.

-“It just could’ve been so much more,” Vance says.
-“You had a lot of unsung African American quarterbacks that came on at a time before society was really ready for them. ...
+“It just could’ve been so much more,” says Vance, the researcher.
+“You had a lot of unsung African American quarterbacks that came on at a time before society was really ready for them. . . .
 These guys went through hell for [current players] to succeed.”